Can Real Silver Jewellery Turn Black?

 The Best Ways to Clean Tarnished Silver Jewellery

 Rubbing sterling silver firmly with a good quality, anti-tarnish cloth designed for cleaning sterling silver should remove most tarnishing.
 Silver dips are also quite good but some Jewellery Home Cleaning Remedies also work well as long as you don't use harsh brushes or cloths that can scratch silver.
-The methods below are for silver only; jewellery set with gems, stones, pearls or plating will need to be cleaned differently.
+The methods below are for silver only; jewellery set with gems, stones, pearls, crystals or plating will need to be cleaned differently.

 Detergent and Water